tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 totalMark s = exam s + nonExam s
 ```

-Here's the point-free version, taking advantage of the fact that `exam` and `nonExam`, both being functions of the same input type `Student`, are both in the same Applicative context:
+Here’s the point-free version, taking advantage of the fact that `exam` and `nonExam`, both being functions of the same input type `Student`, are both in the same Applicative context:

 ```haskell
 totalMark = (+) <$> exam <*> nonExam